 It's hard to beat Georgia State University if you wish to pursue Journalism as a major.
-Georgia State University journalism majors earn 5.7% more than the average journalism grad.
+Students who graduate from the Journalism program earn around $31,474 in their early career salary and $71,784 in their mid-career salary.
 This school has one of the largest student bodies in Georgia.

 It is hard to find a better school than University of Georgia if you wish to study Journalism.
-Journalism students from University of Georgia get a earnings boost of about 1.4% above the average earnings of journalism graduates.
+Graduates of the Journalism program make about $35,006 in their early career salary and $63,994 in their mid-career salary.
 Athens, Georgia is the best surrounding for students who appreciate the fast moving city life.